acadonis/Project-3-Happening/README.md

 [Happening](https://project-3-happening.herokuapp.com/#/)

+### Installation

+Fork the repository

+Clone the repository down to your local system

+Run yarn in the terminal to install dependencies

+Run yarn in the terminal to load the app

 ### Brief

 Working in a group of 4, we were tasked with building a Mongoose, Express, React and Node.js (MERN) full-stack application from scratch.